jpmckinney/validictory/docs/usage.rst

     }

-(thanks to Jason Sanford for bringing this need to my attention)
+(thanks to Jason Sanford for bringing this need to my attention, see `his blog post on validating GeoJSON <http://geojason.info/2012/geojson-validation-via-geojsonlint.com/>_`)